-Holidays, weddings and funerals — all events that are practically bursting with tradition.
+Holidays, weddings, and funerals — all events that are practically bursting with tradition.
 Traditions are important not only because they bridge the gap between the generations, but also because they produce a genuine sense of comfort and belonging in families.
 However, some of the customs passed from one century to the next have proven to be a bane to our environment.
 Here are just a few cherished rituals that it may be time to re-evaluate.

-Sky lanterns are a well-loved tradition in multiple cultures, and are used around the world to celebrate holidays, make wishes or mourn the passing of a loved one.
+Sky lanterns are a well-loved tradition in multiple cultures, and are used around the world to celebrate holidays, make wishes, or mourn the passing of a loved one.
 They’ve become so popular, in fact, that entire festivals are centered on large groups of people releasing the glowing lanterns into the night sky.

-Unfortunately, it’s quite hard to re-create the magic of fireworks with alternative methods.
-That being said, you can certainly try by blowing glow-in-the-dark bubbles, attending laser shows, using a light show projector, or projecting particularly luminous fireworks shows past onto the living room wall.
+For your personal festivities, instead of painting the sky with explosive chemicals, consider blowing glow-in-the-dark bubbles, attending laser shows, using a light show projector, or projecting particularly luminous fireworks shows past onto the living room wall.

 Diamond Engagement Rings

-Diamond mining has taken an incredibly heavy toll on much of South Africa’s environment, causing widespread soil erosion, deforestation and death of wildlife.
+Diamond mining has taken an incredibly heavy toll on much of South Africa’s environment, causing widespread soil erosion, deforestation, and death of wildlife.
 Rivers have been rerouted, once-farmable land has been left devastated and local populations have been forced to relocate.
 Furthermore, abandoned mining pits fill with stagnant rainwater and host mosquitoes, spreading malaria and other waterborne diseases.
 And all that’s without even touching the absolute horror of the blood diamond trade.

 Traditional burials create a whole host of environmental problems.
 Trees are cut down, transformed into caskets, lacquered and finished, then buried underground — seems like a terrible waste of usable wood.
 Once the body and casket break down, the chemicals contained in embalming fluids leach into the water table.
 While a burial vault may prevent this from happening, the vault itself does not decompose, making it environmentally unfriendly.
 Finally, the grass expanses of modern cemeteries require a lot of water to be kept lush and green — and that’s just a nightmare from a conservation standpoint.